 Equine businesses that breed, board, or train other people's horses may be held liable for injuries or damage those animals sustain while in their care.
 To protect themselves against claims, these businesses can purchase care, custody, or control insurance.
 This coverage is not included in an equine liability or general liability policy.
 Liability policies contain a care, custody, or control exclusion, which eliminates coverage for damage to property owned by someone else that's in the insured's custody.

-Businesses can secure equine insurance by contacting a specialty insurer like Great American or Markel Insurance or a broker like Blue Bridle or the Equestrian Group.
+Businesses can secure equine insurance by contacting a specialty insurer like Great American or Markel Insurance or a broker like Blue Bridle or The Equestrian Group.

 Equine Mortality Coverage

 The costs associated with the theft, illness, or death of a horse can be substantial for a small business.
 Fortunately, these costs are insurable.

-Equine mortality insurance covers the theft of a horse, or its death by certain causes.
-This coverage may apply to "all risks" or just named perils.
-All-risk insurance covers theft, death by any cause (including illness or disease) not specifically excluded, and humane destruction.
+Equine mortality insurance covers the theft of a horse or its death by certain causes.
+This coverage may apply to all risks or just named perils.
+All-risk insurance covers theft, death by any cause (including illness or disease) not specifically excluded, and humane destruction (euthanasia).
 Named perils insurance covers death by the causes listed in the policy, but not illness or disease.
 These may include fire, lightning, drowning, and various other perils.

 Mortality insurance compensates a horse owner for the value of an animal that has died or been euthanized due to a covered peril listed in the insurance policy.
 A loss is typically calculated according to the agreed value of the horse.
-This is generally the purchase price of the horse, or if the animal was homebred, the stud fee.
+This is generally the purchase price of the horse or, if the animal was homebred, the stud fee.